Kralizek/AWSLambdaSharpTemplate/README.md

 ```

 The only method required is `ConfigureServices` that you use to register your handler.
-You can use `ConfigureLogging` to add log providers to the provided `LoggerFactory`.
+You can use `ConfigureLogging` to add log providers to the provided `ILoggingBuilder`.
 `Configure` allows you to customize where your settings are taken from.
 Very much like ASP.NET Core web applications, you can use environment variables, configuration files and in-memory collections.

 # Type of functions and handlers